§ Voltage standardsThe world map of plugs & volts

 100–127V Systems

 Used primarily in North America, Japan, and parts of South America.
-Thomas Edison's original DC systems operated at 110V, and when AC power was adopted, this voltage level was maintained for compatibility with existing devices and infrastructure.
+Edison's original DC systems operated at 110V, and when AC power won out the standard stayed for compatibility.

 Advantages

-Countries using 100-127V: USA, Canada, Mexico, Japan, Taiwan, Colombia, Venezuela, and most of Central America
+USA, Canada, Mexico, Japan, Taiwan, Colombia, Venezuela, most of Central America.

 220–240V Systems

 Used in Europe, Asia, Africa, Australia, and most of the world.
-European countries chose higher voltage for more efficient power transmission when electrifying in the early 20th century, learning from America's experience.
+Europe chose 220V for more efficient power transmission, learning from American experience.

 Advantages